NGC 634

 NGC 634 is a spiral galaxy, lying at a distance of 66.55 Mpc away from the Milky Way in the northern constellation of Triangulum.
-This object was discovered back in the nineteenth century by French astronomer Édouard Stephan.
+This object was discovered on 26 October 1876 by French astronomer Édouard Stephan.
 It is inclined by an angle of 82.4° to the line of sight from the Earth, and thus is being viewed nearly edge on.

 Supernova SN 2006Q was reported 2.5 arcsecond east and 1.0 arcsecond north of the galactic core in NGC 634, January 24, 2006.
 This was most likely a type II supernova and reached magnitude 18.74.
 Another supernova explosion was reported near the galaxy on January 2, 2008.
-It was positioned 16.6 arcseconds west and 20.2 arcseconds north of the galactic center and was designated SN 2008A.
+It was positioned 16.6 arcseconds west and 20.2 arcseconds north of the Galactic Center and was designated SN 2008A.
 This event reached a peak magnitude of 16.7 on January 3, and was determined to be a type Iax supernova.